Orlando Marigliano

 RSS feed

-1. Marvin Anas Hahn, Kathlén Kohn, Orlando Marigliano, and Tomas Pajdla.
+- Marvin Anas Hahn, Kathlén Kohn, Orlando Marigliano, and Tomas Pajdla.
 Order-One Rolling Shutter Cameras.
-ArXiv:2403.11295 (2024). [link, pdf]
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) (2025), 27007–27016.
+Highlight. [link, open, pdf, code]

-3. Arthur Bik and Orlando Marigliano.
+[link, pdf] - Arthur Bik and Orlando Marigliano.
 Classifying one-dimensional discrete models with maximum likelihood degree one.
-ArXiv:2205.09547 (2022). [link, pdf]
+Advances in Applied Mathematics 170 (2025), 102928. [link, pdf, license]

-4. Isobel Davies and Orlando Marigliano.
+- Isobel Davies and Orlando Marigliano.
 Coloured graphical models and their symmetries.
-Le Matematiche 76 (2021), 501–515. [link, pdf]
+Le Matematiche 76 (2021), 501–515. [link, pdf, code]

-5. Carlos Améndola, Lukas Gustafsson, Kathlén Kohn, Orlando Marigliano and Anna Seigal.
+- Carlos Améndola, Lukas Gustafsson, Kathlén Kohn, Orlando Marigliano and Anna Seigal.
 The maximum likelihood degree of linear spaces of symmetric matrices.
 Le Matematiche 76 (2021), 535–557. [link, pdf]

-6. Christiane Görgen, Manuele Leonelli and Orlando Marigliano.
+- Christiane Görgen, Manuele Leonelli and Orlando Marigliano.
 The curved exponential family of a staged tree.
 Electronic Journal of Statistics 16 (2022), 2607–2620. [link, pdf]

-7. Leonie Selk, Charles Tillier and Orlando Marigliano.
+- Leonie Selk, Charles Tillier and Orlando Marigliano.
 Multivariate boundary regression models.
 Scandinavian Journal of Statistics 49 (2022), 400–426. [link, pdf]

-8. Jane Ivy Coons, Orlando Marigliano and Michael Ruddy.
+- Jane Ivy Coons, Orlando Marigliano and Michael Ruddy.
 Maximum likelihood degree of the two-dimensional linear Gaussian covariance model.
 Algebraic Statistics 11 (2020), 107–123. [link, pdf]

-9. Carlos Guerra, Manuel Delgado Baquerizo, Eliana Duarte, Orlando Marigliano, Christiane Görgen, Fernando Maestre and Nico Eisenhauer.
+- Carlos Guerra, Manuel Delgado Baquerizo, Eliana Duarte, Orlando Marigliano, Christiane Görgen, Fernando Maestre and Nico Eisenhauer.
 Global projections of the soil microbiome in the Anthropocene.
 Global Ecology and Biogeography 30 (2021), 987–999. [link, pdf]

-10. Eliana Duarte, Orlando Marigliano and Bernd Sturmfels.
+- Eliana Duarte, Orlando Marigliano and Bernd Sturmfels.
 Discrete statistical models with rational maximum likelihood estimator.
 Bernoulli 27 (2021), 135–154. [link, pdf]

-11. Paul Breiding and Orlando Marigliano.
+- Paul Breiding and Orlando Marigliano.
 Random points on an algebraic manifold.
 SIAM Journal on Mathematics of Data Science 2 (2020), 683–704. [link, pdf]

-12. Orlando Marigliano.
+- Orlando Marigliano.
 Verlinde bundles of families of hypersurfaces and their jumping lines.
 Beiträge zur Algebra und Geometrie 60 (2019), 437–444. [link, pdf]

 Other writing

-1. The algebraic statistics of sampling, likelihood, and regression.
+- The algebraic statistics of sampling, likelihood, and regression.
 PhD thesis. [pdf]

-2. Verlinde bundles of families of hypersurfaces.
+- Verlinde bundles of families of hypersurfaces.
 Master's thesis. [pdf, poster].

-3. Counting covers of elliptic curves.
+- Counting covers of elliptic curves.
 Bachelor's thesis. [pdf]

 Coauthors

-Carlos Améndola, Arthur Bik, Paul Breiding, Jane Ivy Coons, Isobel Davies, Eliana Duarte, Christiane Görgen, Carlos Guerra, Lukas Gustafsson, Marvin Anas Hahn, Kathlén Kohn, Manuele Leonelli, Tomas Pajdla, Leonie Selk, Anna Seigal, Bernd Sturmfels, Michael Ruddy, Charles Tillier.
+Carlos Améndola, Arthur Bik, Paul Breiding, Jane Ivy Coons, Isobel Davies, Eliana Duarte, Christiane Görgen, Carlos Guerra, Lukas Gustafsson, Marvin Anas Hahn, Kathlén Kohn, Manuele Leonelli, Tomas Pajdla, Eva Riccomagno, Leonie Selk, Anna Seigal, Bernd Sturmfels, Michael Ruddy, Charles Tillier.

 Teaching